 The Guest in Your Pulpit Program is a listing of available ministers, seminarians, ministerial candidates and lay pulpit guests for congregations in the Central East Region.
 This program was created to assist churches to find people who are willing to provide services.

 Ministerial guests have experience in the congregations they have served.
 Seminary students and candidates have provided the district with at least two references.
-Ministerial guests, seminarians and ministerial candidates should be paid according to the UUMA guidelines.
+Ministerial guests, seminarians and ministerial candidates should be paid according to the UUMA guidelines, which have been updated to reflect geographic area cost of living.
 These guidelines are:

 - For Sermons, Sunday Morning Service: $315-350-330, additional services use the hourly rate of $135-150-165 per hour—plus current IRS professional mileage rates